|About Us: Did You Know?|

 GSCS membership represents a spread among district factor groups from DFG B to DFG I-J?...In fact, 40% of GSCS members are not considered high wealth districts.

 When GSCS advocates for its membership in Trenton, quality education for New Jersey’s public education students is the overarching concern.
-This is why GSCS has focused on such issues as moving towards full funding of the SFRA formula, increasing special education aid, seeking a reasonable approach to high stakes testing, pressing for charter school reform and reducing unfunded mandates.
+This is why GSCS has focused on such issues as full funding of the SFRA formula (without harming any district), increasing special education aid, seeking a reasonable approach to high stakes testing, pressing for charter school reform and reducing unfunded mandates.